New Market Report: Medium & Heavy Trucks - Top 5 Emerging Markets Industry Guide

 Highlights

-Within the medium & heavy trucks industry, China is the leading country among the top 5 emerging nations, with market revenues of $66,200.million in 2010.
+Within the medium & heavy trucks industry, China is the leading country among the top 5 emerging nations, with market revenues of $66,295.9 million in 2011.

 - Spot future trends and developments